Alcohol and Energy Drinks: The Dangers of Mixing

 - TILT – Changed Formula

 - Mate Vesa (yerba mate beer) – Available

 - 3 A.M.
 Vodka (Vodka, caffeine, taurine, guarana) – Available

 As you can see from the above list, alcohol/energy drink hybrids are pretty much a thing from the past.
 The only way you will find a beverage that has alcohol and caffeine combined RTD is if you choose a craft beer.
 Mate Vesa is one such beer made with yerba mate for natural caffeine.

-Other craft beers are made with coffee and would also have small amounts of caffeine.
-These would be far from being called energy drinks, though, and do not have to follow the guidelines set forth by the FDA.
+These would be far from being called energy drinks, though, and because coffee is used as a natural flavoring, do not have to follow the guidelines set forth by the FDA.

 A study out of Wake Forest Medical Center has been looking into this energy drink mixed with alcohol fad in order to see what negative effects it has created.
 The study revealed the following;